Walk on Air: Critical reception

-On its release, Terry Staunton of New Musical Express commented, "'Walk on Air' sounds not unlike John Waite's 'Missing You', which is fine by me."
+Upon its release, Terry Staunton of the NME commented, "'Walk on Air' sounds not unlike John Waite's 'Missing You', which is fine by me."
 He added that T'Pau are "no-nonsense pomp rockers who know what they want to do and do it very well".
 Andrew Hirst of the Huddersfield Daily Examiner picked the song as the newspaper's "single of the week" and praised it as a "fine bout of chartbound chugging melodic rock".
+Chris Lloyd of The Northern Echo stated, "Carol Decker always contrives to work herself into an over-emotional state in the course of a four minute single.
+She successfully manages again here, building up to a massive, powerful and pointless chorus."
+Jan Rowe of the Hull Daily Mail awarded the single a two star rating and called it an "undemanding yet catchy single [which] is a typical example of T'Pau's music".
+She continued, "Lilting and atmospheric, it chunters away in the background with its standard love lyrics and smoochy sound.
+Pleasant but not worth buying a new stylus for."